campbell000/blog/content/articles/xenoblade-chronicles-3-review-bloat.md

   <span class="titleImageCaption text--secondary">Chain attacks are flashy, but become a chore to execute, especially when the 2-3 of them you'll need to finish off a boss tack on an extra 5 minutes to the battle.</span>
 </div>

 Make no mistake: I stand by my previous praise for the game's battle system.
-It's a wonderfully complex system that rewards careful study and patience, but is flexible enough to accommodate any kind of playstyle.
+It's a wonderfully complex system that rewards careful study and patience, but is also flexible enough to accommodate most playstyles.
 The game's first half can be thrilling at times because both the party *and* the enemy have relatively tiny reserves of HP, which makes battles are brisk and exciting.
-Witnessing a huge swath of enemy HP disappear after executing a powerful attack was always satisfying, and it made my characters feel powerful and effective.
+Witnessing a huge swath of enemy HP disappear after executing a powerful attack was always satisfying, making me feel like my battle-time decisions had an impact.

 But unfortunately, towards the latter half of the game, battles become a test of *patience*, rather than skill.
-Starting around chapter 5, legendary monsters and bosses are given disproportionate buffs to their HP and lethality.
+Starting around chapter 5, unique monsters and bosses are given disproportionate buffs to their HP and lethality.
 Gone is the satisfaction from landing a powerful blow, as even the most powerful attacks deplete only a sliver of HP.
 As a result, many battles drag on for an upwards of 5-8 minutes, with boss/legendary monster battles taking around 10-15 minutes.
 I'm not joking.
 And that's **if** players beat a boss on their first try.

-Since enemies become so resilient and lethal in the latter half of the game, Chain Attacks become both the only way to deal any significant damage (making the combo system practically useless), and the only way to survive (by stopping lethal blows and giving yourself time to heal).
+Since enemies become so resilient and lethal in the latter half of the game, "Chain Attacks" become both the only way to deal any significant damage (making the combo system practically useless), and the only way to survive (by stopping lethal blows and giving yourself time to heal).

-The problem with this game's Chain Attack system is that it *stops time*.
+The problem with the Chain Attack system, however, is that it *stops time*.
 In theory, this is good because it allows the player to craft the perfect sequence of 20-30 attacks, ensuring high damage output.
 But in practice, it's *terrible* because one Chain Attack takes about 3 minutes to execute.
 Since most bosses will require about 2-3 chain attacks to defeat, the average length of a boss battle will approach 20-25 minutes, which is *simply far too long*.

 <div class="imageContainer">
   <img :src="'/xc3blong.jpg'"/>
   <span class="titleImageCaption text--secondary">The game's Consul boss battles towards the later half of the game are particularly grueling.</span>
 </div>

 As a result, instead of being eager to take on higher-leveled enemies as I progressed, I was eager to *avoid* them.
-But true to its JRPG roots, many quests require the player to trudge through narrow passageways filled with endless, respawning enemies, so an avoidance strategy only goes so far in *Xenoblade Chronicles 3*.
-This design ethos is ramped up to an unbearable degree for the last 10 hours of *Xenoblade Chronicles 3*, making it one of the worst segments in a video game that I've played this year.
+But true to its JRPG roots, many quests require the player to trudge through narrow passageways filled with endless, respawning hordes enemies, so an avoidance strategy isn't really feasible.
+This is ramped up to an unbearable degree for the last 10 hours of *Xenoblade Chronicles 3*, making it one of the worst segments in a video game that I've played this year.

-So, at this point, I've established that the game's "open world" is a unrewarding chore to traverse, and the game's battle system crumbles under the weight of poorly-balanced enemy stats.
+So, at this point, I've established that the game's "open world" is a unrewarding chore to traverse, and the game's battle system crumbles under the weight of a poorly-balanced second half of the game.
 What, then, does that leave for the player to enjoy?

 This a JRPG, right?
 Surely its story and characters are wacky, zany, and fun?

 ### Lifeless Characters
 Rather than discuss the plot, I first want to discuss *Xenoblade Chronicles 3*'s characters because **it's the characters, not the plot, that are the most important elements of a good story**.
 The most interesting premise in the world wouldn't be able to save a story with lifeless characters.
-Inversely, some of the best games/shows of our generation have paper-thin plots, and are carried by their likable characters and nuanced portrayals of human behavior (i.e. the works of Shinchiro Watanabe).
+Inversely, some of the best games/shows of our generation have paper-thin plots, and are carried by their likable characters and nuanced portrayals of human behavior (i.e. the works of [Shinchiro Watanabe](https://en.wikipedia.org/wiki/Cowboy_Bebop)).

 While this topic deserves a separate essay, I'll spare you the details and leave you with a brilliantly-concise quote on the importance of characters in a story: